zowe/docs-site/docs/appendix/zowe-glossary.md

 Provides a command-line interface that lets you interact with the mainframe remotely and use common tools such as Integrated Development Environments (IDEs), shell commands, bash scripts, and build tools for mainframe development.
 The core set of commands includes working with data sets, USS, JES, as well as issuing TSO and console commands.
 The Zowe CLI is incredibly popular in modern mainframe education.

-#### Zowe client components
+#### Zowe client projects

-Includes all the Zowe components that are installed on the user's PC.
-Also known as *Zowe client-side components*.
+Includes all the Zowe projects that are installed on the user's PC.
+Also known as *Zowe client-side projects*.

 #### Zowe Client SDKs